imd9/Project-2-Transcriptional-Profile-of-Mammalian-Cardiac-Regeneration-with-mRNA-Seq/README.md

 analyst.r: Written by Preshita Dave.
 Reproduces fig 1B which compares the postnatal and adult mice.

+run_extract.qsub: Written by Italo Duran.
+Takes sra file and converts it into two fastq files.

 run_qc.qsub: Written by Italo Duran.
 Takes the two fastq files previously made and converts them to fastqc and creates a report for quality metrics in html format.